stevenschwenke/SoftwareEngineeringCourse/refactoring/refactoring.md

 - not read in detail, because Arrays are outdated for such tasks

 ### Duplicate observed data
 - when data only available in GUI component, create model class that represents data and is synchronised with GUI component.
-If GUI framework doesn't support model objects, duplicate data and synchronise them..
+If GUI framework doesn't support model objects, duplicate data and synchronise them.
+- today known as model
+- in JavaFX: binding instead of Observer

 ### Change unidirectional association to bidirectional
 - given two classes with an unidirectional association that doesn't support new need to navigate from both classes to the other one, add reference